sandokim/sandokim.github.io/_posts/Registration/2025-01-09-disparity-map-to-depth-map.md

 ---
-title: "[Registration] How to recover depth maps from predicted dispairty"
+title: "[Registration] How to recover depth maps from predicted dispairty & RGB image warping loss"
 last_modified_at: 2025-01-09
 categories:
   - Registration